zakirhasan736/metisse-new/wp-content/plugins/pure-wc-variations-swatches/readme.txt

 *   Change tooltip colors.
 *   Change tooltip sizes.
 *   Add in shop page.
-*   Add to cart from shop page.
+*   Add to basket from shop page.
 *   Add shortcode in your php file [pure_wc_swatches] with do_action() method.

 👉 Auto Convert All Variation Dropdowns to Button Swatch by Default